Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Bhargavi Davar finished
+Bhargavi Davar

-philosophy and psychotherapy, psychoanalysis, critical theory,
+existential philosophy and psychotherapy, psychoanalysis, critical

-anti-psychiatry, the history of psychiatry, and philosophies
+theory, anti-psychiatry, the history of psychiatry, and philosophies

 of self, mind and freedom.
 She also contributed to a critique